Migrating to FluxCD Operator with UI

 Add Flux Operator Helm Repository

-helm install flux-operator flux-operator/flux-operator \
+helm install flux-operator oci://ghcr.io/controlplaneio-fluxcd/charts/flux-operator \

 Verify Operator Installation